shocknet/Lightning.Pub/README.md

 yarn install
 ```

-3) Run with `node main -c -h 0.0.0.0` // remove -c for testnet
+3) Run with `yarn start`
-4) Connect with ShockWallet
+4) Connect with Shockwallet (Provide your node IP, or Scan QR if using ShockWizard)